Nuclear weapon: Fusion weapons

 The basics of the Teller–Ulam design for a hydrogen bomb: a fission bomb uses radiation to compress and heat a separate section of fusion fuel.

 The other basic type of nuclear weapon produces a large proportion of its energy in nuclear fusion reactions.
 Such fusion weapons are generally referred to as thermonuclear weapons or more colloquially as hydrogen bombs (abbreviated as H-bombs), as they rely on fusion reactions between isotopes of hydrogen (deuterium and tritium).
 All such weapons derive a significant portion of their energy from fission reactions used to "trigger" fusion reactions, and fusion reactions can themselves trigger additional fission reactions.

 Only six countries—the United States, Russia, the United Kingdom, China, France, and India—have conducted thermonuclear weapon tests.
 Whether India has detonated a "true" multi-staged thermonuclear weapon is controversial.
 North Korea claims to have tested a fusion weapon as of January 2016, though this claim is disputed.
 Thermonuclear weapons are considered much more difficult to successfully design and execute than primitive fission weapons.
-Almost all of the nuclear weapons deployed today use the thermonuclear design because it results in an explosion hundreds of times stronger than that of a fission bomb of similar weight.
+Almost all deployed nuclear weapons use the thermonuclear design because it results in an explosion hundreds of times stronger than that of a fission bomb of similar weight.